danieldulaney/danieldulaney.github.io/content/posts/appendlist-part-1/index.md

 But there are still some questions left: What's up with that constant chunk size of 16?
 What about those logarithms I promised?
 Why is `chunk_size` a function?

-Those questions will have to wait for [part 2](../arraylist-part-2/), where we look at another way to determine chunk sizes and dig up some formulas from your (or at least my) high-school math class.
+Those questions will have to wait for [part 2](../appendlist-part-2/), where we look at another way to determine chunk sizes and dig up some formulas from high-school math class.